ACINQ/eclair/docs/release-notes/eclair-vnext.md

 If you want a specific fee update to ignore this delay, you can update the fee twice to make eclair forget about the previous fee.

+#### New minimum funding setting for private channels

+New settings have been added to independently control the minimum funding required to open public and private channels to your node.

+The `eclair.channel.min-funding-satoshis` setting has been deprecated and replaced with the following two new settings and defaults:

+* `eclair.channel.min-public-funding-satoshis = 100000`
+* `eclair.channel.min-private-funding-satoshis = 100000`

+If your configuration file changes `eclair.channel.min-funding-satoshis` then you should replace it with both of these new settings.

+#### Expired incoming invoices now purged if unpaid

+Expired incoming invoices that are unpaid will be searched for and purged from the database when Eclair starts up.
+Thereafter searches for expired unpaid invoices to purge will run once every 24 hours.
+You can disable this feature, or change the search interval with two new settings:

+* `eclair.purge-expired-invoices.enabled = true
+* `eclair.purge-expired-invoices.interval = 24 hours`

 ## Verifying signatures

 You will need `gpg` and our release signing key 7A73FE77DE2C4027.
 Note that you can get it: